 If you are a new patient to the practice you will need to register first.
-Unfortunately due to heavy work load with the winter months and the free GP care for the under 6s and over 70s, at present we are unable to take on any new patients.
+Unfortunately, due to heavy work load with the winter months and the free GP care for the under 6s and over 70s, at present we are unable to take on any new patients.
 This hopefully will change in the near future.
+For this reason we are keeping a waiting list for new patients, and as space becomes available we are letting people know.
+You will need to come in and fill out a form to be placed on this list.
 We prioritise registered patient’s and their families on receipt of medical cards.
-All other application are currently being put on a waiting list.
 If you wish to discuss this please contact reception.
 It is necessary to provide your contact phone number, and PPS number.
 If you are happy to be contacted by SMS message for routine messages please tick ‘yes’ on the form.
 If you are on medication please bring them or a list of what you are currently taking to the first appointment.DOWNLOAD THE FORM HERE

-If a house call is needed try to inform the secretary before 10am so it can be scheduled.
+If a house call is needed, try to inform the secretary before 10am so it can be scheduled.
 If it is an emergency please tell the secretary.
-Please note that the GP who attends the house call may not be your usual GP depending on appointments booked.
+Please note that the GP who attends the house call may not be your usual GP.
 We encourage people to attend the practice as much as possible as certain tests e.g. nebulisation, ECG tests, etc. can only be performed in the surgery.

 The practice nurse will be happy to take phone calls between 14.30 and 15.30 hours.
 If you need to talk to one of the doctors it may not be possible when you telephone, but if you leave a message they will endeavour to call you back.
 However please note this may be at the end of the evening, and possibly not on the same day.